The Rise And Fall Of Steve Bannon

 "I support President Trump and the platform upon which he was elected," Rebekah Mercer told the Washington Post in a statement.
 "My family and I have not communicated with Steve Bannon in many months and have provided no financial support to his political agenda, nor do we support his recent actions and statements."

+Bannon said there was "inaccurate reporting" in the book regarding Trump Jr., and instead those comments were directed at Paul Manafort, Trump's former campaign manager.

+As NPR reported, Bannon went on to praise his former boss saying: "My support is also unwavering for the president and his agenda."

-It all caps — for now, at least — a wild year-and-a-half stretch that saw Bannon go from the head of nationalist firebrand news outlet Breitbart, to the chief executive of a long-shot presidential campaign, to a chief White House strategist given unprecedented equal billing with the White House chief of staff.
+Still, it all caps — for now, at least — a wild year-and-a-half stretch that saw Bannon go from the head of nationalist firebrand news outlet Breitbart, to the chief executive of a long-shot presidential campaign, to a chief White House strategist given unprecedented equal billing with the White House chief of staff.

 Bannon, as Trump pointed out yet again in his Wednesday statement, officially joined Trump's orbit late in the campaign.
 It was mid-August 2016, at a point when Trump was cratering in the polls and feuding with, among many other people, the father of a soldier killed in Iraq.